Make telephone calls to customers

 • Ending the call abruptly without summarising the outcome, confirming agreed actions, or offering further assistance, leaving the customer unsure of next steps.

-• **Misconception:** Customer service is just about being friendly and polite. **Correction:** While politeness is essential, effective customer service is a strategic business function that involves problem-solving, product expertise, empathy, and adherence to company policies and legal frameworks.
-It's about delivering value and resolving issues, not just pleasantries.
+• Misconception: Customer service is only about being polite.
+Correction: While politeness is important, customer service also involves problem-solving, product knowledge, and following procedures.

 Revision Plan